DaLiteralPanda/c2c_JanSeva/README.md

 - Inspired by the need for **credible NGO visibility** in India
 - Verified NGOs via **NGO Darpan Portal**
 - Built with ❤️ for social good

+# React + Vite

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Currently, two official plugins are available:

+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## Expanding the ESLint configuration

+If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
+Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.